14 Adding datasets, an introduction

 - Run quality checks on the newly added dataset and correct the

-files as necessary. - Generate and proofread a report on the data.
+data.csvandmetadata.ymlfiles as necessary. - Generate and proofread a report on the data.
 In particular, check that numeric trait values fall within a logical range relative to other studies, and that individual trait observations are not unnecessarily excluded because their trait values are unsupported.

 - Return to step 6 if changes are made to the

-files. - Push the GitHub branch to your database repository.
+data.csvormetadata.ymlfiles. - Push the GitHub branch to your database repository.

 The best place to get started learning how to add datasets is to work through a series of 7 tutorials.
 Each introduces you to specific traits.build functions designed to facilitate the addition of dataset metadata or the metadata formats for specific types of datasets.

-files and error-checking your results.
+The chapter Adding datasets, a lengthy guide then offers a comprehensive guide to generating the data.csv and metadata.yml files and error-checking your results.
 This document is likely overwhelming until you are familiar with the traits.build workflow and metadata format.

 It may also help to download one of the two sample datasets to use as a template for your own files and a guide on required content.
 Or alteratively, to see a greater diversity of dataset styles, look at the austraits.build repository

-file for the list of traits in AusTraits and how trait definitions are formatted.
+You should look at the files in the config folder, particularly the definitions file for the list of traits in AusTraits and how trait definitions are formatted.